f5devcentral/f5-agility-labs-nginx/docs/class5/module9/module9.rst

   Finished trip with 10 points\:\:

-Go to "ELK" VM, navigate to "Access" and select "KIBANA"
+3. Go to "ELK" VM, navigate to "Access" and select "KIBANA"

 .. image:: access-kibana.jpg

-Navigate to Kibana > Dashboards > click on the "AP_DOS: AppProtectDOS" link to verify NGINX App Protect DoS mitigation.
+4. Navigate to Kibana > Dashboards > click on the "AP_DOS: AppProtectDOS" link to verify NGINX App Protect DoS mitigation.

 .. image:: access-dashboard1.jpg

-Stop the attack.
+5. Stop the attack.
 Use Ctrl+C.

-**Wait for the vertical black line in the ELK Dashboards** before running the next attack script.
+.. note:: Wait for the vertical black line in the ELK Dashboards before running the next attack script.

 Launch Message flood DoS by gRPC
 ================================

-Attacker sends requests to heavy URLs
+Attacker sends requests to heavy URLs.

 We will be initiating a Message flood DoS by gRPC on the "RouteGuide GRPC service" using ghz tool.

 1. SSH (WebShell) into "Attack Traffic Generator (10.1.1.16)" VM.
 2. Launch GRPC Flood Attack.

-!!!!!Make sure previous attack ended before launching Attack
+.. note:: Make sure the previous attack ended before launching attack

 ``cd /scripts/``

 ``./grpcflood.sh``

-You will notice that a good traffic script reports that service is unavailable
+As evidence of successful mitigation, the good traffic script will continue to report that the service is available.

-Output:

-  details = "Received http2 header with status: 502"
-  debug_error_string = "{"created":"@1639496137.06on":"Received http2 :status header with non-200 OK
-  status","file":"src/core/ext/filters/http/client,"file_line":134,"grpc_message":"Received
-  http2 header with status: 502","grpc_status":14,"value":"502"}"\:\:

-After success mitigation service is available and reports

 Output: